adampassey/Bitsy/README.md

 **Moving Parallax (no scripting required)**

 The moving Parallax is meant to help achieve the effect of a moving background (even when the camera is still).
 This effect works great with clouds, or sky-like materials.
-Using this component is the same as the previous Parallax scripts:
+Use this component in the same way as the other Parallax scripts:
 Merely attach a `Moving Parallax` component to an object, and drag and drop an object with a material into the `Material Object` field.
 Adjust the speed to your liking.